8/6/2024

 Operator

-Good afternoon and welcome to the Latham Group Second Quarter 2024 earnings conference call.
+Good afternoon and welcome to the Latham Group Second Quarter 2024 Earnings Conference Call.
 All participants will be in listen-only mode.
 Should you need assistance, please signal a conference specialist by pressing the star key followed by zero.
 After today's presentation, there will be an opportunity to ask questions.
-To ask a question, you may press star, then one, on your telephone keypad.
+To ask a question, you may press star, then one on your telephone keypad.
 To withdraw your question, please press star, then two.
 Please note this event is being recorded.
-I would now like to turn the conference over to Casey Cottery, Investor Relations Representative.
+I would now like to turn the conference over to Casey Cordery, Investor Relations Representative.
 Please go ahead.

 speaker